apazzolini/rook/docs/concepts/react-views.md

 }
 ```

 This is a common pattern for interacting with Redux.
-We create a new action from our `Random.actions.loadNewRandom()` action creator and dispatch it to the Redux store.
+We create a new action from our `Actions.random.loadNewRandom()` action creator and dispatch it to the Redux store.

 ### Inline-styles